About me

 Does your life reflect who you truly are - or who you’ve had to be?

-This question goes beyond individual change; it’s about understanding the complex reality of your life, including your experience of power, community, belonging, and inclusion.
+This question isn’t just about personal change; it’s about recognising the complex realities that shape your life - including power, community, belonging, and inclusion.
 We may live side by side, but our worlds can feel very different.

-As a therapist, I want to understand not only how you relate to society - but also how society relates to you.
-And then, how might that shape your experience?
+As a therapist, I want to understand not only how you relate to society, but how society relates to you - and how that shapes your experience.

-I chose therapy because I don’t believe there is one single template for how to live our lives.
-I’m not here just to support you through difficult times - I’m here to walk alongside you as you explore what living authentically means for you.
+I chose therapy because I don’t believe there’s one right way to live.
+I’m not here just to support you through difficult times; I’m here to walk alongside you as you explore what living authentically means for you.

-Together, we’ll explore a path that feels true to you and supports the life you want to create.
+Together, we’ll forge a path that feels true to you and supports the life you want to create.

 Location.